jiazhang0/meta-secure-core/meta-efi-secure-boot/README.md

 where `<cert.cer>` is the MOK certificate corresponding to the private key used to sign either grub or kernel.

-To convert a PEM, for exmaple, the shim_cert.pem, to a DER formatted X509 certificate, type the command:
+To convert a PEM, for exmaple, the shim_cert.crt, to a DER formatted X509 certificate, type the command:
 ```
-$ openssl x509 -in shim_cert.pem -inform PEM -out shim_cert.cer -outform DER
+$ openssl x509 -in shim_cert.crt -inform PEM -out shim_cert.cer -outform DER
 ```

 ##### List the enrollment requests